Article updated on 7th April, 2025

 Swiftlane

-Swiftlane uses video intercom calling and remote unlock to ensure secure entry every time.
-Video intercom calls can be received from anywhere using any mobile device to visually verify who is at the door.
-Swiftlane’s single-use PIN codes can be generated by tenants or property managers, distributed to delivery persons via phone, email, or text, and expire 5 minutes after initial use.
-Multi-use PIN codes can be scheduled to restrict access on any day or at any time to ensure access isn’t granted when it’s not necessary.
-All visitor access can be managed under Swiftlane’s intuitive, cloud-based admin dashboard that can be used to make changes to access remotely from anywhere.
+Swiftlane’s single-use PIN codes can be generated by tenants or property managers and distributed to delivery persons via phone, email, or text.
+They expire 5 minutes after initial use.
+Multi-use PIN codes can be scheduled to restrict access on any day or time to ensure access isn’t granted when necessary.

 Luxer One

-Luxer One‘s package locker offers a solution for managing package rooms.
-Their product, Luxer Room, can transform your existing package room into a secure hub for deliveries.
-It features an easy-to-use touchscreen interface and Luxer One’s own package management software.
-Compatible with most pre-existing door strike, mag lock, or electronic access control hardware, Luxer Room also includes round-the-clock video surveillance for maximum security, just like the Luxer Locker.
+It features an easy-to-use touchscreen interface and Luxer One’s package management software.
+Compatible with most pre-existing door strikes, mag locks, or electronic access control hardware, Luxer Room also includes round-the-clock video surveillance for maximum security, just like the Luxer Locker.

 Hello Package

-Couriers use their unique code to access the package room, and then use the HelloPackage touchscreen interface to log the package.
-The package is placed on the HelloPackage shelving unit where it is then weighed and its location is tracked.
-Tenants are then sent a notification that their package has been delivered.
-They use their own unique code to access the package room to find their package.
+Tenants are then notified that their package has been delivered.
+They use their unique code to access the package room and find their package.
 The weight sensors in the shelving then track when the package was picked up and log that it was received.

 Mistakes To Avoid While Setting Up A Package Room